acassagnol-turner/nav-header-test/README.md

 To see the demo:
 - clone this repository
-`bower install --save webcomponents/webcomponentsjs`
+- then `bower install --save webcomponents/webcomponentsjs`
 - run server `python -m SimpleHTTPServer 8000` (server needed for link import to work)
-- point Chrome to http://0.0.0.0:8000/demo.html (need to work on compatibility issues wither other browsers)
+- point Chrome to http://0.0.0.0:8000/demo.html (need to work on compatibility issues with other browsers)

 ## Import